rapid7/komand-plugin-sdk-python/README.md

 ### Building and Installing the SDK

+#### Building Python Library

-To build and install the SDK locally, first created a Python virtual environment for the particular Python version and activate it.
+To build and install the SDK locally, first create a Python virtual environment for the particular Python version and activate it.
 Then build, install, and confirm the package has been installed.
 ```
 > python3 -m venv venv